 Laura writes from the Pacific Northwest.
-She explores topics on relationships, health and wellness, social issues, and lifestyle.
+She explores topics on relationships, mind-body wellness, social issues, and lifestyle.

 It is possible to lead a happy and satisfying life in spite of the ups and downs of disease.